 RSR audits its supply chain to ensure that umbrella companies are affiliated to the FCSA or Professional Passport.
 RSR is also committed to transparent supply chains through its commitment to the JobsAware initiative.

 ROL’s supply chains are limited to those individuals and organisations who provide it with the goods and services needed to operate its business, such as stationery and IT equipment.

 Job Adverts: ROL has identified the prevention of fake or misleading job adverts as a priority to manage risk effectively.
 ROL carries out due diligence on all new customers who wish to advertise job vacancies on Reed.co.uk prior to granting access.
 ROL also seeks to ensure that no fake or fraudulent job adverts are posted on its website in order to reduce identity theft and fraud.
 All of ROL’s job adverts have a “Report this Job” function, where jobseekers can flag jobs which are not genuine, which ROL then reports to JobsAware.
 ROL regularly trains its staff on the vetting of new customers and how to spot fake jobs.
 ROL also benefits from intelligence sharing from JobsAware.

 RinP’s supply chains are three-fold:

 Other public service providers to whom elements of the public service contracts delivered by RinP are subcontracted.
 These providers will typically either deliver end-to-end services in a particular geographical area or specific elements of RinP’s service.
-RinP complete full due diligence checks before appointing sub-contractors and monitor performance throughout the contract.
+RinP completes full due diligence checks before appointing sub-contractors and monitors performance throughout the contract.